 ĶENIŅŠ: Concerto di Camera No. 1.1,2 Concerto for Piano, Strings & Percussion.2,3 Symphony No. 1 4 / 1Tommaso Pratola, fl; Mārtiņš Circensis, cl; 2Agnese Egliņa, pno; 3Edgars Sansons, perc; Latvian National Symphony Orch.; Guntis Kuzma, 4Andris Poga, cond / Ondine ODE 1350-2

 Tālivaldis Ķeniņš (1919-2008) was a Latvian-born composer trained in France who moved to Canada.
-He led a difficult and torturous life, like so many fleeing persecution during World War II, but in his case he was fleeing the Soviets and not the Nazis.
+He led a difficult life during the war, like so many fleeing persecution during World War II, but in his case it was the Soviets and not the Nazis who invaded his home country.
 Conscripted into the military, he was lucky enough to have spent the war years working as an organist and clerk rather than on the front lines.
 Despite studying composition with Tony Aubin and musical analysis with Olivier Messiaen after the war, Ķeniņš developed a somewhat neo-Romantic style, but one in which he constructed his music with “the utmost logic and rationality.
 A laconic style of expression became his motto, and at his core he remained a Latvian composer and not a French composer.”

 Despite this “rational” approach, Ķeniņš poured his own personal feelings and emotions into his music.
 He was primarily a champion of chamber music, which he considered to be the purest form of art, second being concerti.
 Thus it is fitting that this CD opens with two different concerti.